openwdl/wdl/SPEC.md

 A type may have a `?` postfix quantifier, which means that its value is allowed to be undefined without causing an error.
 A declaration with an optional type can only be used in calls or functions that accept optional values.

+Multi-level optionals are not allowed.
+A value cannot have multiple levels of optionality, for example, `Int??` is not a valid type.
+However, nested optionals within compound types are allowed, such as `Array[String?]?`, where each `?` applies to a different structural level of the type.

 WDL has a special value `None` whose meaning is "an undefined value".
 The `None` value has the (hidden) type [`Union`](#union-hidden-type), meaning `None` can be assigned to an optional declaration of any type.

 An optional declaration has a default initialization of `None`, which indicates that it is undefined.
 An optional declaration may be initialized to any literal or expression of the correct type, including the special `None` value.